 Members should seek their own independent legal advice in relation to any requirement to obtain consent for processing any sensitive personal data not covered in their Employee Fair Processing Notice.
 Individual forms of consent that are specific and unambiguous will require to be freely signed by the employee whose additional sensitive personal data you wish to store.

 We hold information about you on your personal file.
-You are entitled to access this file and to other information that we hold about you, subject to certain restrictions imposed by the GDPR and 2018 Act.
-The Fair Processing Notice annexed to these Terms & Conditions/this Contract(*delete as appropriate) (a duplicate copy of which we have provided to you) confirms what personal information we hold which we have obtained form you or third parties.
+You are entitled to access this file and to other information that we hold about you, subject to certain restrictions imposed by the UK GDPR and 2018 Act.
+The Fair Processing Notice annexed to these Terms & Conditions/this Contract(*delete as appropriate) (a duplicate copy of which we have provided to you) confirms what personal information we hold which we have obtained from you or third parties.
 Our Privacy/ Data Protection Policy contains further details regarding Data Protection matters, and the handling of personal data.
 By signing these Terms & Conditions/this Contract(*delete as appropriate) you confirm that you have read and understood our Privacy/Data Protection Policy(*delete as appropriate) and will comply with the terms of that Policy.

 We may also require to process sensitive personal data of yours.
 Any sensitive personal data we process to comply with our obligations as your employers and/ or your vital interests is outlined within the Fair Processing Notice annexed hereto.
 We will seek to obtain your consent to process any additional sensitive personal data of yours that we wish to process if appropriate.